 As a proposer of an accepted session, you will become the session chair.
-The chair's primary responsibility is to solicit high quality papers for the session, oversee the review, and write a tutorial introduction to your session.
+The chair's primary responsibility is to solicit high quality papers for the session, oversee the review, preside over your session at PSB, and write an introduction to your session.
 You are to solicit manuscripts, have them refereed, collaborate with the conference chairs in determining which manuscripts are to be accepted and structure presentation time in your session.
 Please contact us at the address below if you have any questions about the obligations entailed in becoming a session organizer.

 Procedure for submitting proposals:

 Session proposals can be as short as a single page and should in no case be more than 6 pages.
 The proposal should: